 On 31 May 2020, the Trust reallocated capital of \$5.7 million to the Company in accordance with recent Constitutional amendments and consistent with market practice.
-This capital reallocation
+This capital reallocation did not affect the number of shares on issue nor the number of units held by security holders and did not result in any cash distribution to security holders.

-8. FINANCIAL RISK MANAGEMENT
+9. FINANCIAL RISK MANAGEMENT